-Student numbers are currently high as the local demographic justifies an additional 20 places in Year 7, 8 and Year 10 (2022/23 academic year).
-Income from the DfE is linked to student numbers although this is lagged so it will be 2023/24 before the school receives the increase in funding that is required to manage a school with such increased student numbers.
-Student numbers in feeder primaries might suggest these numbers are likely to fall in future years.
-The Leadership team and Governors monitor student numbers in feeder primary schools in order to plan for the future.
+Student numbers have been high as the local demographic justifies an additional 20 places in Year 8, 9 and 11 (2023/24 academic year).
+However local primary school rolls have fallen significantly, and Year 7 is not full, with only 157 of 180 places filled on census day, 5 October 2023.
+Income from the DfE is linked to student numbers although this is lagged so in 2023/24 the school has received the increase in funding that is required to manage a school with such increased student numbers.
+Funding will fall significantly in 2024/25.
+The Leadership team and Governors are actively monitoring student numbers in feeder primary schools in order to plan for the future.